ETS-Android1/Android-App-Tetris-Game/README.md

 ## Description:
 The famous tetris game.
 Completely with a new style.
-The game is developed under android studio.
+This game developed under android studio.
 The graphic part with photoshop.

 ### _Play store link:_